borksh/bork/docs/manpage.md

   chsh -s /usr/local/bin/fish
 fi
 ```
-There are four functions to help you take further actions on change:
+There are four functions to help you take further actions after a change:

 - `did_install`: did the previous assertion result in the item being installed
   from scratch?